 We will ensure that we have a Critical Incident Plan in place to ensure a process is documented for what to do, who to call and what the priorities are in the event of a disaster.

 We have a process in place for testing, assessing and evaluating the effectiveness of the measures we have in place.
-This includes vulnerability scanning and penetration testing.

 We will obtain appropriate insurance which includes cyber security cover, to ensure we can cover the costs of a serious cyber event.